Metalab/Ansible-BibBox-Deployment/README.md

 # Prerequisites

-1. Install a fresh Ubuntu 22.04 with auto login enabled
+1. Install a fresh Ubuntu 22.04 with auto-login enabled
-2. Install and enable SSH Server
+2. Install the `ssh` Package
+3. Create the gnome keychain with an empty password.
+(You should be prompted with a dialogue after first boot)

 # How To Deploy